dannymcq2/12manageplanner/README.md

 PostgreSQL supports JSON data types natively.
 You can create tables with JSON columns and use various functions to work with JSON data.

-Create a table with JSONB column:
+Create a table with JSON column:

 CREATE TABLE users (
 id SERIAL PRIMARY KEY,